 In 9 out of 10 fatal collisions between cars and commercial trucks, the person killed was in the smaller vehicle, according to the U.S. Department of Transportation.
 These crashes mostly occur in broad daylight and in good driving conditions, with no alcohol involved.

 Truck drivers are trained professionals and often skilled at managing their tractor-trailers.
 But they also drive many hours at a stretch and may be fatigued or on an unfamiliar road.
 Do not rely on their skill to keep you safe.
 Focus on being a safe and responsible driver when sharing the road with other vehicles including large trucks.

 Knowing the limitations of trucks will help you stay safe and avoid dangerous road situations.

 Contact Craig, Kelley & Faultless LLC Today!

-For more information about truck accidents in Indiana or help with a truck accident case, please contact the experienced attorneys at Craig, Kelley, and Faultless!
+For more information about truck accidents in Indiana or help with a truck accident case, please contact the experienced attorneys at Craig, Kelley, and Faultless for a free case evaluation!
 Let us help you!